Willow Springs Recovery - Austin, Texas

 We will work with insurance to get you the best possible coverage and minimize expenses.

 Texas ranks 37th among the healthiest states and 38th for overall quality of life.
-That’s despite it having one of the lowest rates of deaths due to drugs and the percentage of residents with unmet substance abuse treatment needs.
+That’s despite it having one of the lowest rates of deaths due to drugs and the percentage of residents with unmet substance use disorder treatment needs.

-The reasons include because it also has the highest rate of uninsured and is near the bottom for the number of substance abuse treatment facilities per 100,000 residents.
+The reasons include because it also has the highest rate of uninsured and is near the bottom for the number of substance use disorder treatment facilities per 100,000 residents.

 Dallas is, by population, the third-largest city in Texas.
 That’s more than half the population of Dallas County, the state’s second-largest county.
 It has worse drug problems than Texas as a whole, but generally better rates than the whole U.S.

 Even if it isn’t high relative to other states, Texas and Dallas still have drug problems.

 In January 2022, a joint task force of federal, state, and local law enforcement agents shut down a North Texas drug trafficking ring.
 Among the 220 pounds of illegal drugs impounded were counterfeit pills containing fentanyl, cocaine, and methamphetamine.

 Fentanyl is a synthetic opioid up to 50 times stronger than heroin.
 It is often substituted—without the users’ or even the dealers’ knowledge—for other less potent opioids.
 A slight miscalculation can result in a fatal overdose.